aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pageborderdistancefrom/_index.md

 public class PageBorderDistanceFrom
 ```

-A utility class providing constants.
 Specifies the positioning of the page border relative to the page margin.
 ## Fields

 | Field | Description |